FILM + PHILANTHROPY=

 Produced on behalf of London Borough of Merton

 Every year Merton Council hosts a Staff Conference - to celebrate all of the achievements of the year and look to the 12 months ahead.

-They asked us with using video to help make this years event that little bit more special.
+They asked us for help with using video to make this year's event that little bit more special.
 So we captured these service user testimonies, to allow their hundreds of staff to see and hear the impact of their work and the work of their colleagues.

 Unfortunately, the conference had to be cancelled due to the Covid-19 pandemic.
 But the short films have turned out to be an excellent resource to keep staff motivated and energised.